OmarThinks/nodejs-cheat-sheet/a_node/README.md

 # Level 4
 npm init
-npm install <packagename>  -save npm install express - save npm uninstall <packagename>
+npm install <packagename>  --save npm install <packagename>  --save-dev #To use package in dev not production npm install express --save

+npm uninstall <packagename>
 npm uninstall express
-npm install
+npm install # To install all the packages in the package.json

 # Level 5
 npm install nodemon -g